 If your J-1 visa is sponsored by an outside agency such as Fulbright, contact the Responsible Officer (RO) at your sponsoring agency for the required work permissions.
 You do not need to demonstrate unforeseen economic necessity to receive this permission.

-- You must be in good academic standing and remain full-time in your program of study.
+- must be in good academic standing and remain full-time in your program of study.

-- You must provide proof of an offer of employment by obtaining a Hiring Form from the department where you have been offered work.
+- have a Hiring Form from the department where you have been offered work.

-- If you need to apply for a Social Security Number (SSN) if you don't already have one
+- apply for a Social Security Number (SSN) if you don't already have one

 - You may not work after your F-1 or J-1 program is complete (for example, upon graduation, at the end of an authorized employment period such as post completion OPT or Academic Training, or completion of an exchange program).